ktl014/cayman/README.md

 Fish population fluctuate alot due to environmental conditions, such as food and predator distributions.
 Other factors, such as fine-scale patichness also influences the survival of the fish larvae and eggs, but is impossible to resolve using traditional net sampling techniques.
 Therefore, in order to understand the population decline and recovery of fish, developing tools capable of observing such populations at a fine scale is necessary.
 <br />
 <br />
-In a joint collaboration between Bryce Semmen's and Jules Jaffe's Lab, an investigation was taken to understand the correlation of fine-scale patichness and the population of the endangered reef fish, Nassau Grouper, in the Cayman Islands.
+In a joint collaboration between Brice Semmen's and Jules Jaffe's Lab, an investigation was taken to understand the correlation of fine-scale patichness and the population of the endangered reef fish, Nassau Grouper, in the Cayman Islands.
 Due to overfishing at their spawning aggregations, their population have drastically declined throughout the Caribbean.
 Their aggregation off the Cayman Islands is one of the largest remaining of the species and is continually increasing in size.
 This study will pertain to understanding how the eggs survive to become spawning adults.
 <br />
 <br />